olets/zsh-abbr-v5-docs/docs/advanced.md

 Replace `<styles for global abbreviations>` with a [zsh character highlighting](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html#Character-Highlighting) string (start at "The available types of highlighting are the following.").
 For example `fg=blue`, `fg=blue,bg=red,bold`, etc.

+> Known limitations:
-> Known limitation: the following zsh-syntax-highlighting solutions do not support unmatched parentheses within abbreviations.
+> 1. The following zsh-syntax-highlighting solutions do not support unmatched parentheses within abbreviations.
 For example the valid `abbr '('='(x'` will make zsh-syntax-highlighting error. 🌟 Have a better solution?
 Please [contribute it](/contributing.html)!
+> 1. Only and all of the abbreviations defined when the shell was started will be highlighted. zsh-syntax-highlighting won't know about any abbreviation additions, erasures, or renames.
+To update zsh-syntax-highlighting, open a new terminal, or restart the shell by running `exec zsh`.

 Linux: